Phrenzi/slate/source/index.html.md

 * we use securely compared ( to protect against timing attacks )
 * token is invalidate after 2 weeks

-## Auth Header

-after authenticate ( for example, sign in api call), the header from api response will have following 5 tags, we call it `Auth Header`, client need to extract out `Auth Header`, and insert it in header of next api call.
-For a exmaple of Auth Header, please have a look at right hand side.

-Noted: Any client can easily extract out this `Auth Header` exchange logic into a library and shared it out.

-* access-token
-* token-type
-* client
-* expiry
-* uid

 # APP TOKEN

 For some public facing api, like patron sign in, patron sign up, request to reset password,  and manager sign in,